pace-neutrons/Horace/documentation/user_docs/docs/manual/Data_diagnostics.rst

    Correct -- a) and broken -- b) relationship between experiment information and pixels information.

 The dataset with broken pixel-experiment correspondence can be cut, sliced and multifitted, but Tobyfit would not produce correct result on it.
-To use Tobyfit, one needs to rebuild such sqw file using Horace-4.
-If you do not have original data to reproduce such ``sqw`` file and need to use Tobyfit, contact HoraceHelp@stfc.ac.uk.
+To use Tobyfit, one needs to rebuild such ``sqw`` dataser using Horace-4.
+If you do not have original data to reproduce such ``sqw`` dataset and need to use Tobyfit, contact HoraceHelp@stfc.ac.uk.
 The team should be able to help you rebuilding such ``sqw`` dataset.